Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Information Specialist/Emerging Technologies

-March 1995 - May 1998
+March 1995 to May 1998 (3 years, 2 months)

 High Bit Computers